 "Why that is a lovely dress, Mrs. Cleaver," the copilot said.

-The look on my face must have portrayed my hurt feelings.
+The look on my face must have betrayed my hurt feelings.
 "No offense," they all chimed in.

 "The major is also one of only two aircraft commanders who doesn't get Whamo nasty grams," the engineer said.
 "I'd rather be on a crew that makes the pax happy than one that doesn't.
 Life is easier that way."